-Whether you are on a vegan keto plan, or want to add more coconut oil into you diet, this Vegan Bulletproof Coffee is for you!
+Whether you are on a vegan keto plan or want to add more coconut oil to your diet, this Vegan Bulletproof Coffee is for you!

 Can You Make It with Coconut Oil?

 Yes!
 That's what this vegan bulletproof coffee recipe calls for.

 You can also use coconut butter or MCT oil as the fat source.
 Bulletproof coffee is not only a great way to add coconut oil to your diet, but it also helps the caffeine to last longer and digest at a slower rate.
 Just the fact that the caffeine lasts longer than regular coffee is a bonus for me!

 I admit that it takes a little getting used to having coconut oil in your coffee, but I find that it helps to add a little almond milk or full-fat coconut milk for an even better consistency.
 I especially like coconut milk because it has the consistency of whipped cream, so it feels more indulgent.